-All students are required to complete and submit the Student's Evaluation of Preceptor and Site evaluation by 8:00 am on Call Back Day for each rotation.
-Completion of evaluations and all required grading components (e.g., required H&Ps, required papers, completion of preceptor/site evaluations) are mandatory components of each rotation and must be submitted on time.
+All students are also required to complete the Student's Evaluation of Preceptor and Site by 8:00 am on Call Back Day.
+Completion of this evaluation, as well as all other required grading components (e.g., H&P submissions, assignments, site evaluations) is mandatory.
+Late or missing submissions may result in academic penalties or referral to the Student Progress Committee.